Skip to content

 • Frequent director changes: more than 2 changes of director within 12 months without a clear commercial rationale.

-• Circular ownership: Company A owns Company B, which owns Company C, which owns Company A.
+• Circular ownership: Corporation A owns Corporation B, which owns Corporation C, which owns Corporation A.

 Documentary Red Flags

-• Expired company extract and client reluctance to provide a current one.
+• Expired corporate registry extract and client reluctance to provide a current one.

-• Address mismatches between the company extract, articles of association, proof of address, and bank details.
+• Address mismatches between the corporate registry extract, articles of incorporation, proof of address, and bank details.

 • Overly broad corporate purpose ("consulting, trading, import-export, services") with no specificity.

-• Missing annual accounts for two or more consecutive financial years.
+• Missing annual returns for two or more consecutive financial years.

 • Power of attorney signed by a former director or with no scope limitations.

-• UBO declaration listing only the managing director for a company with multiple shareholders.
+• Beneficial ownership declaration listing only the managing director for a corporation with multiple shareholders.

 Behavioral Red Flags